-Forecasting sales and inventory management are two components of the demand management because between forecasting sales and inventory management there is a direct relationship.
+Forecasting sales and inventory management are two components of demand management because between forecasting sales and inventory management there is a direct relationship.

 Forecasting is needed to make decisions about resource allocation.
-Accurate forecasts drive to the better resource allocation and, as a result, help to improve financial performance by decreasing the amount of inventory that a company must carry.
+Accurate forecasts drive better resource allocation and, as a result, help to improve financial performance by decreasing the amount of inventory that a company must carry.
 Forecasting future sales by using past sales data allows companies to define the inventory level (for each item) they should support in the storage to satisfy customers' needs.
 Therefore, forecast accuracy is one of the keys aspects enabling the company's growth and success.

 Along with forecasting, inventory management is a comprehensive and very important process that influences the financial situation of the company and the business whole.
 Moreover, inventory management is the most important arm in the supply chain because of its overall effect on company profitability.